 has been rebuilt and restored to its former glory - as beautiful

 and luxurious as before.
-The 1929 facade has already been
+The 1929 facade has already been restored

-the Promenade des Anglais with its host of events, quality of life and magical
+des Anglais with its host of events, quality of life and magical

 atmosphere that reigned in the Palace so close to their hearts.